 Students who need to record a class due to a special circumstance, such as a temporary medical condition or family emergency, must obtain specific permission from the professor.
-If permission is granted, the student must arrange for the recording; the Law School is not able to provide recording services for this purpose.
 Where recording is medically necessary due to a documented disability, the student will be required to sign a relevant agreement with the school and must still attend classes that are being recorded.